Rayshawn Jenkins: Jacksonville Jaguars

 On March 17, 2021, the Jacksonville Jaguars signed Jenkins to a four–year, $35 million contract that included $16 million guaranteed upon signing and an initial signing bonus of $8 million.
 He entered the 2021 season as the Jaguars starting free safety.
 He suffered a broken ankle in Week 15 and was placed on injured reserve on December 21, 2021, ending his season.
 He finished the season with 73 tackles and three passes defensed through 14 starts.

 In Week 2 of the 2022 season, against the Indianapolis Colts, Jenkins recorded his first interception as a member of the Jaguars off a pass from Matt Ryan in the 24–0 victory.
 Jenkins made two key plays that helped propel the Jaguars to a division title in the 2022 NFL season.
 In Week 15 against the Dallas Cowboys, Jenkins recorded a team-high 18 combined tackles and had two interceptions, one of which he returned for a touchdown in overtime to win the game for the Jaguars.
 In a Week 18 win-and-in game against the Tennessee Titans, with the Titans leading 16–13, Jenkins caused a fumble while as he sacked Titans quarterback Joshua Dobbs.
 The fumble was recovered by teammate Josh Allen, who returned it for a touchdown to give the Jaguars a 20–16 lead.
 The Jaguars held on to win, thus allowing them to clinch the AFC South and a trip to the playoffs.

 On March 5, 2024, Jenkins was released by the Jaguars.

 Seattle Seahawks

 On March 13, 2024, the Seattle Seahawks signed Jenkins to a two–year, $12.00 million contract that includes $6.26 million guaranteed upon signing and an initial signing bonus of $5.00 million.
 In Week 5 against the New York Giants, Jenkins recorded a 102-yard fumble return for a touchdown.
 On October 16, he was placed on injured reserve.
 He was activated on November 23.

 On March 4, 2025, Jenkins was released by the Seahawks.

 Cleveland Browns

 On May 12, 2025, Jenkins signed with the Cleveland Browns.
+He played in 13 games with nine starts for the Browns, recording 45 tackles, one pass deflection, one interception, one forced fumble and recovery.

+Pittsburgh Steelers

+On August 2, 2026, Jenkins signed with the Pittsburgh Steelers.